 A usual vinyasa class begins slowly — with a few seated postures and breath work — and then builds to more intense postures that burn the most calories.
 You then wind down to longer holds of poses, such as Pigeon or Seated Forward Fold, which don't burn many calories.
-Finally, practice ends with 5 minutes in Savasana, in which you lie in Corpse pose to steady the mind and central nervous system.
+Finally, practice ends with five minutes in Savasana, in which you lie in Corpse pose to steady the mind and central nervous system.

 While this pattern makes for a well-balanced class, it only leaves about 20 to 40 minutes of high-intensity flowing that burns a good number of calories.
 This is why estimates of 500 calories or more burned in vinyasa can be misleading.

 A larger person burns more calories during practice.
 It simply takes more energy to fuel a bigger engine.
 This means that if you're a 115-pound woman, you'll burn a lot less than a 200-pound man.

 A 2016 review sponsored by the National Center for Complementary and Integrative Health found that the BMI of overweight or obese people was lowered due to yoga.
 You can make your practice burn more calories by whether you're at home, or practicing in a studio.

-- Use an swift ujjayi breath to link the postures.
-Inhale and exhale through your nose at a rate of about 2 seconds in to 2 seconds out.
+- Use a swift ujjayi breath to link the postures.
+Inhale and exhale through your nose at a rate of about two seconds in and two seconds out.